 EU-LPF-Law is led by Dr. Niall Moran, Assistant Professor at DCU’s School of Law and Government and Deputy Director of the DCU Brexit Institute.
 The module is offered within DCU’s Master of Laws (LL.M.) and Master in Public Policy (MPP) programs.
 It also links to other EU initiatives at DCU, including the Jean Monnet Centre of Excellence REBUILD, leveraging DCU’s expertise in EU affairs.

-DCU now offers a Jean Monnet Module focused on EU Banking and Finance Law & Policy after NGEU (NGEULaw), to study EU law and policy in the field of banking and finance after the Great Financial Crisis and the COVID-19 pandemic.
-It is a foundational full-year course with a strong interdisciplinary grounding that will run for three years, until 2025.
+DCU hosts a Jean Monnet Module focused on EU Banking and Finance Law & Policy after NGEU (NGEULaw), to study EU law and policy in the field of banking and finance after the Great Financial Crisis and the COVID-19 pandemic.
+It is a foundational full-year course with a strong interdisciplinary grounding that runs for three years, until 2025.
 NGEULaw module teaches a methodological approach to European integration generally and banking and finance specifically, surveying different school of thought and the practical, legal and policy issues.
 The module also includes a study trip to a European Capital each spring.

 The module is delivered by Dr. Christy Ann Petit, Assistant Professor in EU Law at the School of Law and Government at DCU, and Deputy Director of the DCU Brexit Institute.
-The course will be offered as an instance of specialised teaching in EU developments that will complement DCU’s EU studies’ curriculum also in postgraduate programmes such as the LL.M. and the Master in Public Policy.
-The results of NGEULaw activities will be disseminated on different platforms and will be connected with other initiatives in EU affairs at DCU.
-In particular, it will leverage the existing expertise at the Jean Monnet Centre of Excellence REBUILD, a 3-year research project on the EU post-pandemic recovery plan.
+The course is offered as an instance of specialised teaching in EU developments that complements DCU’s EU studies’ curriculum also in postgraduate programmes such as the LL.M.
+The results of NGEULaw activities are disseminated on different platforms and are connected with other initiatives in EU affairs at DCU.
+In particular, it leverages the expertise of the Jean Monnet Network PROSPER and the Jean Monnet Centre of Excellence REBUILD.